ErpNetDocs/tech/advanced/data-objects/track-changes.md

 This was the initial and **abandoned** implementation of the track changes system.

 The process needed to synchronously read the previous database value before each update.
-This slowed down the database transactions and it was decided that the **'new values only'** approach would better fit performance requirements.
+This slowed down database transactions - the **'new values only'** approach was better fit to meet performance requirements.

-- The storage of the new values can be performed asynchronously **AFTER** the actual database transaction has completed.
-In this way, the Track Changes system has minor effect on the speed of every-day OLTP transactions.
+- The storage of new values can be performed asynchronously **AFTER** the actual database transaction has completed.
+In this way, the TC system has minor effect on the speed of every-day OLTP transactions.

-- One drawback of asynchronous saving is that, upon server crash, track-changes data about the attribute changes might be **lost**.
-In this case, the object change will still be recorded **synchronously** (as part of the transaction).
+- One drawback of asynchronous saving: upon server crash, track-changes data about the attribute changes might be **lost**.
+The object change will still be recorded **synchronously** (as part of the transaction).

 ### Level 4 - track object, attribute & BLOB changes